 - If you’ve been diagnosed with a terminal illness, talk to your doctor about your treatment options

-- Assess your financial situation and learn about the costs of end-of-life care
+- Assess your financial situation and learn about the costs of end-of-life and nursing home care

 - Create an estate plan that includes financial decisions regarding how you want to give your money and possessions to others upon your death